Pink: 19th century

-20th century - present
+20th and 21st centuries

 A dress parade, held in 1949, at the famous Waldorf-Astoria Hotel in New York, caused a stir among attendees due to the vibrant pink tones in the dresses and garments.
 The journalists and critics of the time, seeking to know Mexican designer Ramón Valdiosera's inspiration, asked him about the origin of the color.
 The artist simply replied that that pink was already part of Mexican culture, which the New York fashion critic Perle Mesta then described as Mexican Pink.

 The First inauguration of Dwight D. Eisenhower (1953), when Eisenhower's wife Mamie Eisenhower wore a pink dress as her inaugural gown, is thought to have been a key turning point in the association of pink as a color associated with girls.
 Mamie's strong liking of pink led to the public association with pink being a color that "ladylike women wear."
 The 1957 American musical Funny Face also played a role in cementing the color's association with women.

 In the 20th century, pinks became bolder, brighter, and more assertive, partly because of the invention of chemical dyes that did not fade.
-The pioneer in the creation of the new wave of pinks was the Italian designer Elsa Schiaparelli, (1890-1973), who was aligned with the artists of the surrealist movement, including Jean Cocteau.
+The pioneer in the creation of the new wave of pinks was the Italian designer Elsa Schiaparelli (1890–1973), who was aligned with the artists of the surrealist movement, including Jean Cocteau.
 In 1931 she created a new variety of the color, called shocking pink, made by mixing magenta with a small amount of white.
 She launched a perfume called Shocking, sold in a bottle in the shape of a woman's torso, said to be modelled on that of Mae West.
 Her fashions, co-designed with artists like Cocteau, featured the new pinks.

 In Nazi Germany in the 1930s and 1940s, inmates of Nazi concentration camps who were accused of homosexuality were forced to wear a pink triangle.
 Because of this, the pink triangle has become a symbol of the modern gay rights movement.

 The transition to pink as a sexually differentiating color for girls occurred gradually, through the selective process of the marketplace, in the 1930s and 40s.
 In the 1920s, some groups had described pink as a masculine color, an equivalent to red, which was considered for men but lighter for boys.
 But stores nonetheless found that people were increasingly choosing to buy pink for girls, and blue for boys, until this became an accepted norm in the 1940s.